-Three PSG players test positive for COVID-19
+Three PSG Players Test Positive For COVID-19

-Paris Saint-Germain players (L-R) Paris Saint-Germain’s Cameroonian forward Eric Maxim Choupo-Moting, Paris Saint-Germain’s French defender Abdou Diallo, Paris Saint-Germain’s French forward Kylian Mbappe, Paris Saint-Germain’s French defender Presnel Kimpembe and Paris Saint-Germain’s Brazilian defender Thiago Silva react after the UEFA Champions League final football match between Paris Saint-Germain and Bayern Munich at the Luz stadium in Lisbon on August 23, 2020.
-(Photo by LLUIS GENE / POOL / AFP)
+Three Paris Saint-Germain players have tested positive for coronavirus, the French club announced on Wednesday, in a setback to their preparations for the scheduled start of their Ligue 1 campaign next week.

-Three Paris Saint-Germain players have tested positive for coronavirus, the French club announced on Wednesday.
+French sports daily L’Equipe reported the players in question were Neymar, Angel Di Maria and Leandro Paredes, but PSG did not reveal any names.

 “Three Paris Saint-Germain players have confirmed positive Sars CoV2 tests and are subject to the appropriate health protocol,” PSG said in a statement.